nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

     cd azure-cli-deploy-vm-for-workshop;chmod +x azure-cli-deploy-vm-for-workshop.sh
     ./azure-cli-deploy-vm-for-workshop.sh

-You can create several ubuntu VM, for example for 2 VM with this domain name = dttrainingjll, we will create on azure these 2 VM :
+You can create several ubuntu VM, for example for 2 VM with this domain name = ynatracelab20191202140023, we will create on azure these 2 VM with the size = Standard_F1 :
-VM1 : dynatracelab2019120214002300.westeurope.cloudapp.azure.com
-with user = USER00 & Pwd = Dynatrace@2019 & Size = Standard_F1
+VM1 : dynatracelab2019120214002300.westeurope.cloudapp.azure.com & user = USER00 & Pwd = Dynatrace@2019

-VM2 : dynatracelab2019120214002301.westeurope.cloudapp.azure.com
-with user = USER01 & Pwd = Dynatrace@2019 & Size = Standard_F1
+VM2 : dynatracelab2019120214002301.westeurope.cloudapp.azure.com & user = USER01 & Pwd = Dynatrace@2019

 **INSTALL EASYTRAVEL LAB** : Go to the VM with putty and deploy easytravel on each VM with these commands: